 Medication does not need to be used as an ongoing form of treatment, but it can be helpful to use while you use other forms of treatment to learn how to get symptoms under control.
 It is important that you take medication exactly as prescribed by your doctor or psychiatrist.

-There are other forms of treatment that can be helpful for treating PTSD.
+There are other forms of treatment and mental health services that can be helpful for treating PTSD.
 In order to find the best options for you, reach out to an experienced therapist.
 For PTSD some forms of treatment make it necessary to be in person with a therapist.
 However, supplemental online therapy can also be a helpful part of treatment plans.
 It makes it easier and faster for you to get in touch with your therapist when you are struggling.

 The most important thing is that you get the help that you need.
 Don't stop until you are able to see improvement in your symptoms.